mozilla/firefox-translations-training/docs/task-cluster.md

-# TaskCluster
+# Taskcluster

-[TaskCluster](https://taskcluster.net/) is a Mozilla task execution framework.
+[Taskcluster](https://taskcluster.net/) is a Mozilla task execution framework.
 It powers Firefox CI and provides access to the hybrid cloud workers (GCP or on-prem) which increases scalability and observability compared to [Snakemake](snakemake.md).

-We use [TaskCluster taskgraph](https://taskcluster-taskgraph.readthedocs.io/en/latest/) to define the DAG (Directly Acyclic Graph) of the pipeline steps.
+We use [Taskcluster taskgraph](https://taskcluster-taskgraph.readthedocs.io/en/latest/) to define the DAG (Directly Acyclic Graph) of the pipeline steps.

 ## Running training